Squarepusher: 2000–2013: Go Plastic to Ufabulum

 After the sessions were completed in December 2000, he rang Steve Beckett to play him the record: "We hadn't talked since he left Sheffield more than a year before.
 I told him to come round and it totally blew his head off."
 Squarepusher started playing live again at this point: "I played all of this new stuff supporting Tortoise at the Shepherd's Bush Empire.
 I did a gig at The 100 Club and I had Chris [Cunningham] supporting me doing a DJ set."

 He played his first shows in America at this point, one of which was at the Coachella Festival.
 The plans to collaborate with Chris Cunningham were duly interrupted as well.

 In the Summer of 2001, Warp cut a one-sided promo of the track "Do You Know Squarepusher".
-After taking some time off during the latter part of 2001, he set up the studio at his new residence.
-It was around this time that he started to work with computer-based synthesis and signal processing.
+After a brief during the latter half of 2001, he set up the studio at his new residence.
+Around this time, he started to work with computer-based synthesis and signal processing.

 The cover version of "Love Will Tear Us Apart" has a particular story to it: "It was around this time that Rob Mitchell at Warp died.
 I was really fond of Rob.
 The last evening I spent with him was in Sheffield and he had been playing me some music by Joy Division.
 I decided to record that song as a memorial to him, but at the same time I really didn't want to try and divert attention from the tragedy of his death to my record, that would have been repulsive.
 So I kept the story to myself'.
 Also included in this set is an edited recording of Tom's appearance at Fuji Rock Festival in Japan in Summer 2001.
 He spent the remainder of 2002 working on software patches and recorded many pieces in that period that were to feature in his show at Warp's 20th anniversary party in Sheffield in 2009.

 2003 saw two of Squarepusher's pieces being performed by the London Sinfonietta as part of the South Bank's Ether Festival: "It was an interesting idea.
 They chose "Port Rhombus" and "The Tide".

 He claims the idea that had been initiated with "Mutilation Colony", namely to combine the DSP algorithmic approach with the live instrumentation based approach of Music Is Rotted One Note was now at the forefront of his mind.
 His studio set-up at that time incorporated all of the equipment he had amassed so far.